- Industry Report

 Additionally, the construction and engineering industry must constantly adapt to technological advancements.
 In recent years, new technologies such as Building Information Modeling (BIM), 3D printing, drone technology, AI, and robotics have been introduced, improving operational efficiency and safety within the industry.

-Moreover, the construction and engineering industry is one where operations have a significant environmental impact, making sustainability a critical issue.
-To address this, there is a demand for environmentally conscious methods, such as the use of eco-friendly building materials, the design of energy-efficient buildings, and proper waste management.
+Moreover, the construction and engineering industry significantly impacts the environment, making sustainability a critical issue.
+To address this, there is a growing demand for environmentally conscious methods, such as the use of eco-friendly building materials, the design of energy-efficient buildings, and proper waste management.

 The construction and engineering industry is essential for the formation and maintenance of social infrastructure, handling a wide range of projects such as urban development, residential construction, and infrastructure improvement.
-To adapt to a rapidly changing social environment, this industry is constantly compelled to pursue technological innovation and new business models.
+To adapt to a rapidly changing social environment, the industry is constantly forced to pursue technological innovation and explore new business models.

 The construction and engineering industry is labor-intensive, and labor shortages have become a serious challenge.
-As the aging society progresses, this issue is becoming increasingly severe.
-Additionally, the construction industry is traditionally considered a high-risk and dangerous workplace, and there is a growing demand for improvements in working conditions.
+This issue is becoming increasingly critical as the aging society progresses.
+Additionally, the construction industry has traditionally been considered a high-risk and dangerous workplace, and there is a growing demand for the improvement of working conditions.

 Environmental issues are also a significant challenge for the construction and engineering industry.
 Construction projects consume large amounts of energy and generate emissions and waste.
 Therefore, there is a demand for environmentally friendly construction technologies and materials, more efficient waste processing, and the design of energy-efficient buildings.

 Highly susceptible to economic ripple effects, the construction and engineering industry is sensitive to fluctuations in economic conditions.
-Demand across the industry can fluctuate significantly due to external factors such as economic booms or recessions, policy changes, and natural disasters.
+External factors such as economic booms or recessions, policy changes, and natural disasters can cause significant fluctuations in overall industry demand.
 To manage such uncertainty and maintain performance, a flexible, strategic business model and robust risk management are required.

-The following are major companies extracted from the corporate master database, LBC.
+The following are the major companies extracted from the corporate master database, LBC.

 | Company Name | Headquarters Address |